benedictuskenny/Self_Project/Human Face Detection/README.md

 ![image](https://user-images.githubusercontent.com/125811483/235616414-48ab0bf0-c0ef-4196-a174-f83d3e7a3d38.png)

 ### That's it!

-Any advices or recommendations would be much appreciated for my evaluation.
+I guess more data and another neural network architecture could improve the performance of detecting human faces.
+Also, if there any advices or recommendations would be much appreciated for my evaluation.
 Thanks in advance!